5.9. Serializable Snapshot Isolation

 testdb=# ANALYZE tbl;

-Transactions Tx_A and Tx_B execute the following commands (Figure 5.13).
+Transactions Tx_A and Tx_B execute the commands shown in Figure 5.14.

-Assume that all commands use index scan.
-Therefore, when the commands are executed, they read both heap tuples and index pages, each of which contains the index tuple that points to the corresponding heap tuple.
-See Figure 5.14.
+Assume all commands use index scans.
+When executed, these commands read both heap tuples and index pages.
+Each index page contains the index tuple that points to the corresponding heap tuple (Figure 5.15).

 • T1: Tx_A executes a SELECT command.
 This command reads a heap tuple (Tuple_2000) and one page of the primary key (Pkey_2).